 This British female dance-pop vocal trio, comprising Siobhan Fahey, Keren Woodward and Sara Dallin, came on the scene just as MTV was becoming an influential force in the early 80s.

 The three friends released a single (Aie a Mwana) on the independent Demon label in 1981.
 Their picture was spotted in the late style bible The Face by Fun Boy Three, who recruited them to sing backup vocals on their 1982 single T’Aint What You Do . . .

 Fun Boy Three returned the favour on Really Saying Something giving Bananarama – whose name was a conflation of the Roxy Music song Pyjamarama and the Banana Splits television show – their first independent chart entry.

-Although the trio all but stumbled into a career as recording artists, in September 1988 they entered the record books as the all-female group with the most ever British chart entries, and until the Spice Girls, Bananarama were the most successful girl band in Britain ever.
+Although the trio all but stumbled into a career as recording artists, in September 1988 they entered the record books as the all-female group with the most ever British chart entries, and until the Spice Girls, Bananarama was the most successful girl band in Britain ever.